ProtoconNet/protocon-general-doc-ko/docs/sdk/java.rst

     Operation keyUpdater = gn.newOperation(fact);
     keyUpdater.addSign(targetPrivateKey);

-| **After updating keys of the account, the keys used before becomes useless.
+* **After updating keys of the account, the keys used before becomes useless.
 You should sign operation with private keys of new keypairs of the account.**
-| **So record new private keys somewhere before send key-updater operation to the network**
+* **So record new private keys somewhere before send key-updater operation to the network.**

 Transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~